wanterfall.com banner

 Returning to Sydney in 1981, he spent the next twelve years working in the field of palliative medicine.
 During those years, he directed new departments of palliative care in two Sydney teaching hospitals, attended a number of hospices, ran a community palliative care service and was a founding vice-president of the Palliative Care Association of NSW.

-His ideas about emotional health and interpersonal communication, while certainly not new, have been considerably influenced by this work with dying patients and their loved ones, and also by his later work in geriatric community care in inner suburban Sydney.
+His ideas about emotional health, communication, relationships and the untapped mysteries of the human mind have been considerably influenced by this work with dying patients and their loved ones, as well as by his later work in geriatric community care and his lifelong interest in eastern philosophy and comparative religion.

 http://profile.to/gordoncoates

-Creative Commons License This work is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 2.5 Australia License
+Creative Commons License All ebooks and articles published by Wanterfall eBooks are licensed under a Creative Commons Attribution-Noncommercial-Share Alike 2.5 Australia License